wezoalves/wp-api-custom/README.md

 ### 1. Managing Available Sites

-- In the WordPress admin menu, go to **Manage Sites**.
+- In the WordPress admin menu, go to **API Receitas**.
 - Add, edit, or remove the available sites.
 These sites are used to select which sites the "Recipes" CPT entries will be available on.

 ### 2. Configuring the "Recipes" CPT

 - When creating or editing a "Recipes" post, you will see a meta box where you can select the sites where the entry will be available.
-- The sites available in the meta box are those configured in the "Manage Sites" screen.
+- The sites available in the meta box are those configured in the "API Receitas" screen.

 ### 3. Consuming the REST API